GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 ### Accessibility

 Drag-drop is not a very accessible interaction, but the DataTransfer API works with copy-paste, too.
-Please make sure you listen to copy-paste events!
+Make sure you listen to copy-paste events!
 It doesn't take much extra work, and your users will be grateful to you for adding it.

 ### Security and privacy